 Most of us know woodpeckers adore suet.
 They will also eat peanuts, berries and sunflower seeds, either loose or compressed into blocks.
 But they’re not crazy about cracked corn or millet, common fillers in many commercial suet cakes.
 On the other hand, so-called “problem birds” like starlings and grackles gobble up the corn.
 If you want woodpeckers but not starlings, avoid suet products containing corn — sadly, that’s most of them!
 The big compressed seed blocks, however, work great.

 TIP: Seek out a country butcher or farmer’s market and buy raw suet straight off a beef carcass.
-Beef suet should be pure white and crumbly with a papery husk of connective skin; it’s not a fistful of fatty trimmings, which will quickly spoil and is too tough.
+Beef suet should be pure white and crumbly with a papery husk of connective skin; it’s not a fistful of fatty trimmings, which will quickly spoil and is far too tough for most birds.
 Good suet is cheap, freezes great and keeps extremely well outdoors in cold weather.
 No, it doesn’t smell or spoil easily, and a big chunk will last for weeks.
 Try it.
 Chickadees, flickers, mockingbirds, nuthatches and titmice will come too, as well as every woodpecker within miles!

 Size Matters: Match Feeder to Bird

 Downy woodpeckers can cling to small suet cakes, but hairys and red-bellied woodpeckers are too ungainly for small cages.
 And, these larger woodpeckers really need a tail prop!
-A tail prop is a wooden extension below the suet box where these guys can balance themselves upright using their tail like a third leg (like a tripod).
+A tail prop is a wooden extension below the suet box where these guys can balance themselves upright using their tail like a third leg (a tripod!).
 Their legs are mounted so far back on their bodies, they aren’t able to perch upright like songbirds.
-A tail prop is therefore essential.
+A tail prop is therefore essential for them to even sit on the feeder.

 Build It Yourself